 If you’re developing a new app, you should use HTTPS exclusively.
 If you have an existing app, you should use HTTPS as much as you can right now, and create a plan for migrating the rest of your app as soon as possible.

-To handle this issue, you need to create an entry in your info.plist, as shown in the screenshot below.
-XCode will auto-suggest the name the moment you start typing; it will also suggest the Dictionary type, and the first key-value pair(Allow Arbitrary Loads).
-You can see how this appears in the Figure 13-2 below.
+To handle this issue, you need to create an entry for "Allow Arbitrary Loads" set to "true" in your info.plist, as shown in the screenshot below.
+XCode will auto-suggest the name(App Transport Security Settings) the moment you start typing; it will also suggest the Dictionary type, and the first key-value pair(Allow Arbitrary Loads).
+You can see how this appears in the Figure 13-2.